Test and Trace Support Scheme

 - Contact details for your employer, name, address and phone number

-- If you are self employed, evidence of self-assessment returns and trading income eg. recent business bank statement (within the last two months), most recent set of accounts or evidence of self-assessment tax return.
+- If you are self employed, evidence of self-assessment returns and trading income for example, recent business bank statement (within the last two months), most recent set of accounts or evidence of self-assessment tax return.

 - a notification from NHS Test and Trace asking you to self-isolate (this will include a unique 8 digit code)